 After graduating from the University of Manchester, she worked in the UK for 5 years before moving to Auckland in 2017 to join Tonkin & Taylor Ltd. Jen brings her UK experience into her project work with in New Zealand, aiming to share knowledge and provide a different perspective.
 Jen is a young engineer, committed to supporting recent graduates in the geotechnical field and facilitating their career development.
 She is also passionate about encouraging diversity and inclusion in the industry, specifically for female engineers and the LGBTQIA community.
 Jen is a Chartered Member of Engineering New Zealand, and is recognised as a Chartered Engineer by the Institution of Civil Engineers.

-Emilia is a chartered geotechnical engineer with over 12 years of experience covering various geotechnical and civil projects in New Zealand, Hong Kong and the UK.
+Emilia is a chartered geotechnical engineer with over 14 years of experience covering various geotechnical and civil projects in New Zealand, Hong Kong and the UK.
 She has experience in working on complex problems, especially in the analysis, evaluation and design of liquefaction mitigation options and complex foundations.
-She also has broad knowledge and geotechnical experience in slope assessments, retaining walls assessment and design, including landfill design.
+She also oversees techincal issues investioans and resolution as a Risk Specialist.

 Ayoub is a chartered geotechnical engineer (Principal) at ENGEO , based in Wellington, New Zealand.
 He has 20 years of experience in New Zealand, the Pacific, Africa and the Middle East.
 He specialises in soil-structure interaction, finite element modelling, geotechnical seismic assessment / design and earthquake engineering.